Weston Creek: Early roads and landmarks

 In 1914, the three main roads running into the Weston Creek district were Uriarra Road (now Cotter Road) from the northeast, Long Gully Road from the southeast (through present-day Waramanga), and Kambah Lane from the south.
 Uriarra Road followed the current day Cotter Road from Weston Creek past the Yarralumla Woolshed and then across through present-day Kingston to Queanbeyan, passing just south of where Parliament House now sits.
-Cotter River Road branched off of Uriarra Road near the present-day RSPCA site.
+Cotter River Road branched off Uriarra Road near the present-day RSPCA site.
 Long Gully Road came into the valley through present-day Waramanga and ran to the west to what is now the corner of Streeton Dr and Darwinia Tce, between Stirling and Rivett.
 The route of the original road is still easily discernible on present day maps, as it followed what is now green space between Nagara St and Nemarang Cres in Waramanga, then across the playing fields to Namatjira Dr, and then along the green space over Fremantle Dr to the corner of Streeton Dr and Darwinia Tce.
 Long Gully Road then intersected with the north-south running Kambah Road.

 Kambah Lane ran south from Uriarra Road (the intersection was in the present day suburb of Coombes), through the suburb of Holder to the corner of Dixon Drive and Hindmarsh Drive, and then through the present day suburb of Rivett.
 The intersection of Kambah Lane and Long Gully Road was situated within present day Stirling Oval.
 A bitumen stretch of the original Kambah Lane and a narrow concrete bridge are still clearly visible opposite 134 Dixon Drive.
-Kambah Pool Road branched off of Kambah Lane within the present day suburb of Kambah.
+Kambah Pool Road branched off Kambah Lane within the present day suburb of Kambah.
 Prior to the development of Tuggeranong, Namatjira Drive between Chapman and Fisher (a sealed road) turned into the remainder of Kambah Lane (a gravel road which was sealed in 1972).
 This provided access to the Kambah Pool reserve for residents in the Woden/Weston Creek area.

 Early landmarks in the district were Narrabundah Hill (still Narrabundah Hill, west of Duffy), Dawson Hill (now Calder Pl, Holder), Mount Stromlo to the north west, and Taylor's Hill to the southeast (now Mt Taylor).
 Western Creek (later known as Weston Creek) followed the course of the present day stormwater drain just to the east of Weston Creek Centre, then along present day Streeton Drive and into the Molonglo River (where present day Weston Creek still terminates).